Zvika Fogel: Military career

 Fogel enlisted in a pilot course for the Israel Defense Forces (IDF) in 1975, but did not finish the course and eventually became an officer in the Artillery Corps.
 He completed his service in 1979, but rejoined the IDF in 1981 and remained an officer in the army until retiring in 2003 with the rank of tat aluf (brigadier general).

 Fogel commanded an artillery battery during the 1982 Lebanon War, and led the 334th Artillery Battalion during Operation Accountability in 1993 while serving as a colonel in the Northern Command.
 The unit created a flow of refugees from Southern Lebanon in order to pressure the Lebanese government to prevent rocket attacks by Hezbollah on Israel.
-As part of Operation Grapes of Wrath in 1996 he commanded the 282nd Artillery Brigade.
+As part of Operation Grapes of Wrath in 1996, he commanded the 282nd Artillery Brigade.

 During his tenure Fogel also commanded the "David's Sling" brigade and served as the chief of staff to Doron Almog of the Southern Command.
 During the outbreak of the Second Intifada in 2000, he along with Yom-Tov Samia recommended fortifying IDF outposts in the Gaza Strip.
 During Operation Defensive Shield and another military operation in 2003, Fogel advised doubling the deployment of IDF troops to avoid being outmanoeuvred.

-Fogel later approached Yoav Galant in 2005 to set up the position of an "artillery coordinator" in all three divisions of the IDF, with all the weapons except small arms and tanks being stored in one place.
-Galant agreed and Fogel was initially re-enlisted for 6 months as a reservist.
+Fogel later approached Yoav Gallant in 2005 to set up the position of an "artillery coordinator" in all three divisions of the IDF, with all the weapons except small arms and tanks being stored in one place.
+Gallant agreed and Fogel was initially re-enlisted for 6 months as a reservist.
 He helped set up and was assigned to the position of Artillery Coordinator for the Southern Command in late 2008.
-During Operation Cast Lead from 2008–2009, Fogel coordinated and oversaw all bombardments by the Southern Command on the Gaza Strip.
+During Operation Cast Lead from 2008 to 2009, Fogel coordinated and oversaw all bombardments by the Southern Command on the Gaza Strip.

 In March 2009, he admitted to Reuters that Israeli tactics to protect soldiers in Operation Cast Lead caused deaths of innocent Palestinian civilians during the conflict, but stated that such incidents were rare.
 He also served as the artillery coordinator during Operation Pillar of Defense in 2012.
-In a 2018 interview with the Israeli Public Broadcasting Corporation, Fogel said that IDF snipers needed "many authorizations" from their commanders before they received the final "authorization to open fire" on Palestinian children on the border with Gaza Strip.
+In a 2018 interview with the Israeli Public Broadcasting Corporation, Fogel confirmed that IDF snipers were authorized to shoot Palestinian teenagers on the border with Gaza Strip by their commanders.